 Vegetarian Stuffing Recipe

 You’ll fall in love with this easy, comforting classic Italian bread stuffing from scratch.
 I like to think of it like a vegetable loaded festive panzanella; savory, hearty, filling, and irresistible.
-Great with mashed potatoes, creamed spinach and a fresh tomato cucumber salad, this is without a doubt a most favorite holiday side dish.
+Great with mashed potatoes, green bean casserole, creamed spinach and a fresh tomato cucumber salad, this is without a doubt a most favorite holiday side dish.

 Vegetarian Stuffing Ingredients